risclite/risclite.github.io/index.md

 These are the main-stream technologies to improve performance of CPU cores.
 SSRV will provide a vivid example using these two methods on RV32IMC.
 RISCV is a free and open CPU architecture and it deverses higher performance design than rivials, because more and more people will devote their talent to its development.

 SSRV is a synthesizable verilog solution dedicated to super-scalar.
 SSRV tries to issue N instructions from M instructions gathered.
 You can assign N and M to have N parallel instructions to be executed, and M instructions to gain more possibility of out-of-order.
-No matter how many N and M are, SSRV will work smoothly to prove it is a solid design on its theme.
+No matter how many N and M are, SSRV will work smoothly to prove it is a solid design on its purpose.

 ![diagram](/png/diagram.png)